Frequently Asked Questions - General

 This project will substantially reduce the potential for septic systems to contaminate groundwater, wells, and surface water in the Town Center Area.

-Furthermore, the Agency of Natural Resources - Environmental Conservation Department has determined, through their National Environmental Policy Act review process and forthcoming issuance of a Finding of No Significant Impact, that the project will have no significant impact on natural resources.
+The Agency of Natural Resources - Environmental Conservation Department has determined, through their National Environmental Policy Act review process and issuance of a Finding of No Significant Impact, that the project will have no significant impact on natural resources.
 Any potential minor impacts can and will be mitigated.

 For additional information, please view the Environmental Report and Environmental Information Document.